JetBrains/intellij-sdk-docs/topics/tutorials/plugin_github_template.md

 <!-- Copyright 2000-2022 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

-<excerpt>IntelliJ Platform Plugin Template is a GitHub template containing a minimal preconfigured plugin project and GitHub Actions CI workflows that cover building, testing and deploying the plugin.</excerpt>
+<link-summary>IntelliJ Platform Plugin Template is a GitHub template containing a minimal preconfigured plugin project and GitHub Actions CI workflows that cover building, testing and deploying the plugin.</link-summary>

 The IntelliJ Platform Plugin Template is the alternative solution for creating a new Gradle-based IntelliJ Platform plugin with the [New Project Wizard](creating_plugin_project.md).